Librada Avelino: Death and legacy

 Avelino died from stomach cancer at the home of a friend who lived on Alhambra Street in Ermita, Manila, on November 9, 1934.
 She was buried in Campo Santo de La Loma, in Caloocan.
 Between its founding in 1907 and her death, the Centro Escolar University graduated 20,000 students and its capital increased from the initial investment of ₱750 to over ₱1,000,000 at the time of her death.
 It named an award which honors Asian women leaders after Avelino.
 The university became co-educational in 1945 and has continued to expand, offering a wide range of courses on numerous campuses.
 In 2005, President Gloria Macapagal proclaimed the country's Centennial of the Feminist Movement and Avelino was honored with the Champion of the Feminist Movement Award.

 There are memorials throughout the country which honor Avelino: a street in Pandacan bears her name, as does an elementary school in Tondo; and an auditorium and statue at the Centro Escolar University.
 There is also a plaza in Manila named after her.
 Originally the space known as the Rotonda de Sampaloc housed the Carriedo Fountain and contained a roundabout.
 After urbanization in the 1960s and 1970s, it became the junction point of Jose Laurel Street, Lacson Avenue, Legarda Street, and Magsaysay Boulevard and is known better as the Rotonda or Nagtahan Interchange, though the police station known as the Plaza Avelino Outpost retains the official name of the plaza.

+In March 2026, Philippine Daily Inquirer enlisted her as one of "the Filipina 'firsts' [who] rarely appear in textbooks, but their contributions helped change the course of history and widened opportunities for women" alongside Ignacia del Espíritu Santo, Luisa Gonzaga de León, Martha de San Bernardo, Asunción Ventura, Pura Villanueva Kalaw, Consuelo Padilla Osorio and Honorata de la Rama.